 The family and I squeezed into a Land Rover driven by our host Alvane, for the most scenic airport-to-town ride I’ve ever been on – over an hour of hair-razing climbs, mind-bending turns and breathtaking views.
 So Buckle up folks!

 Our first stop was at the local version of the ‘grand canyon’, followed by a bird’s eye view of the Toovii Plateau.
 Miles and miles of lush and fertile land revealed itself beneath our feet, resembling scenes from a fairytale.
 Are you sure we’re on the right island?
 This doesn’t look like anything I’ve seen so far in French Polynesia!

-As we descended from the ridges of the former volcano down to the plateau, we past by endless forests of pine trees as straight as rulers and as high as Manhattan skyscrapers.
+As we descended from the ridges of the former volcano down to the plateau, we passed by endless forests of pine trees as straight as rulers and as high as Manhattan skyscrapers.
 On the side of the road were fallen rocks, wild horses, lots of cattle and waterfalls from the recent rains.
 Wow!

 After about 90 minutes, our driver and pension owner Alvane parked the Land Rover at the edge of a cliff.
 Beneath our feet – the first signs of civilization.
 This is the village of Taiohae, where I’ll be spending the next 5 nights.
 I can’t wait to get down there but at the same time just want to stay up here for a little bit longer.
 This cannot be real!
 I feel like I’m on the set of some Hollywood movie, Jurassic Park perhaps.
 But this isn’t a movie, it’s the Marquesas Islands!